Energy efficiency standards can be confusing. A good insulating structure has a low ‘U-value’.

 Compared to double glazing, the high insulation properties of the Internorm window systems with triple heat protection glazing allow an increase in glass area of up to 40% without any effect on the heating costs.

 The use of this type of insulating glass significantly improves the energy balance and thus keeps the heating costs low.
-Furthermore, the special SOLAR+ coating allows solar energy gains and therefore additional heating free of charge.
+Furthermore, the special SOLAR+ coating allows solar energy gains and therefore additional heating free of charge from sunshine.

 Conversion case study:

-Internorm windows used in former school conversion: St. Finian’s Schoolhouse, Kilquiggan, Co.
+Internorm windows used in former school conversion: St. Finian’s Schoolhouse, Co.
 Wicklow

 According to the European standard DIN EN ISO 10077-1, the insulation values of a window are calculated by splitting it into three zones: frame, glazing and glass composite edge.
 The components for the calculation are named accordingly: Uf (f for frame), Ug (g for glazing) and ψ (psi = glass composite edge).
 The values Uf and Ug are factored into the calculation with their respective area.
 By contrast, the glass edge psi is considered according to its length.
 From these components, the total thermal insulation value Uw (w for window) is calculated according to the following formula: